BY GUEST CONTRIBUTOR, ERIC GALLAGHER

 One of the things I find most challenging in what I do is being able to explain to others how discipleship is not a program.
 Any programming in your parish, including discipleship groups, should be done to foster and build a culture for discipleship.
 If a program is not helping build discipleship or draw new youth into discipleship, take time to seriously consider why it even exists.
 On the other hand, programming is essential to building a discipleship-focused youth ministry in your parish.
 There are plenty of things you can do on a bigger scale that will bring discipleship groups together and will be an opportunity to draw others in.
 Here are a few parameters I have developed that will help evaluate programs as being helpful in a discipleship-focused youth ministry.

 Coordinate Things That Require More Than One Small Group

 It’s hard to play a softball game with a small group of 4-6 youth.
 Work towards offering opportunities in the parish that small groups could not do alone.

 Your leaders may have agreed to lead a group of young people in their faith, but they may not be experienced retreat leaders or engaging teachers.
 Consider planning a retreat that is an opportunity for your groups to attend and do the work of providing quality content that is presented well.

 Take the “Work” Out of Being a Disciple Leader

-Many leaders are great at mentoring and walking with the youth in their journey of faith.
+Many leaders are great at mentoring and walking with the youth in their faith journey.
 They may be more than willing to go on a camping trip with their group, but they may not have the skills or time to figure out the details.
-If the parish makes opportunities like this easy for their groups, they are more likely going to do them.
+If the parish makes opportunities like this easy for their groups, they are more likely to do them.

 Bring Communities Together

-Similar to the tip above, exposing the youth in your parish to the Church community outside of your parish will provide a better understanding to the youth of the bigger picture of the Church that they are a part of in their discipleship groups.
+Similar to the tip above, expose your youth to the Church community outside of your parish.
+This will give your youth the bigger picture of the Church they are part of in their discipleship groups.

 Originally posted on EricGallagher.me.
 Reposted with permission.